Mhamad-Raad/company-website1/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Add a page for sharing content.
+- Add animation.
-- Add a page to see the projects more clearly.
+- add functionality to footer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>